Taxel/PlexTraktSync/README.md

 `config.json`.
 Here, in the sync section, you can disable the following things by setting them from `true` to `false` in a text editor:

+If the `config.json` is missing, copy it from `config.default.json`, the script will create `config.json` on first run, so this is only needed if you intend to customize before first run.

  - Downloading liked lists from Trakt and adding them to Plex
  - Downloading your watchlist from Trakt and adding it to Plex
  - Syncing the watched status between Plex and Trakt